 stocks@ (Adds details, updates prices)

-* Seven of the TSX's 10 main groups move higher
+* Nine of the TSX's 10 main groups were higher

-* Seven of the index's 10 main groups were in positive territory, with the financials group up 0.4 percent and the materials group, which includes precious and base metals miners and fertilizer companies, adding 0.6 percent.
+* The energy group climbed 0.4 percent and the financials group gained 0.2 percent, while the materials group, which includes precious and base metals miners and fertilizer companies, added 0.8 percent.

 * Advancing issues were outnumbering decliners by 195-44, for a 4.43-to-1 ratio on the upside.
 Nine of its 10 main sectors rose, with healthcare the only declining group.

 * Industrials rose 0.3 percent, with Bombardier Inc up 2.0 percent at C$3.13 in heavy volume after the plane and train maker completed a debt offering and JP Morgan raised its rating on the company to "overweight."

 * The largest percentage gainer was First Quantum Minerals Ltd which rose 3.8 percent as base metal prices pushed higher.
 (Reporting by Alastair Sharp; Editing by Bill Trott)